Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 Furthermore, this approach can enable new types of recovery schemes that would be impossible without a secure decentralized autonomous system backend.

-A **higly secure and convenient wallet system** is necessary to combat cyber threats and ensures larger adoption.
+A **highly secure and convenient wallet system** is necessary to combat cyber threats and ensures larger adoption.

 Our solution transforms mobile devices into cold wallets, with private keys protected at the hardware level:

 - Secure Element on mobile for proxy private keys associated with transaction requests and confirmations.
-- Trusted Execution Environement (TEE) on nodes for private keys associated with assets.
+- Trusted Execution Environment (TEE) on nodes for private keys associated with assets.

 This hardware security, combined with a Trusted Transaction Validation Protocol, offers robust protection against state-of-the-art malware, including banking Trojans, and prepares for future targeted attacks.

 Interstellar is more than a wallet, we have designed **a novel secure access layer for web3** managed with a blockchain that register mobile hardware/secure elements/TEEs to protect transaction with a strong multi-factor authentication (based on hardware and software computation privacy scheme i.e garbled circuit).

-Using a blockchain for the management of transactions offers extra security and auditability features and dramaticcaly increase convenience for the user:
+Using a blockchain for the management of transactions offers extra security and auditability features and dramatically increase convenience for the user:

-- **Instant Access to Web3 services**, whithout any wallet set-up.
+- **Instant Access to Web3 services**, without any wallet set-up.
 - **Trusted beneficiaries/contacts**, with destination public keys stored only on the blockchain nodes.
 - **Adaptive Security**, allowing users to personalize the security level based on theirs need i.e transaction amount to trigger validation, chose number of recovery options, etc.
 - **Transaction auditability**, extra auditability security layer.